Key takeaways

 E-Commerce

 When you buy something online, you have a product catalog, a shopping cart, and a list of delivery options.
-But what makes an e-commerce app effective is an additional service — push-notifications that will remind the user of his order, parcel tracker and secure payments.
+What makes an e-commerce app effective is the additional services — push-notifications that will remind the user of their order, parcel tracker and secure payments.

-In our pharmacy app, we ensured that the payment process requires only one tap to proceed even for non-authorised guests.
+In our pharmacy app, we ensured that the payment process requires only one tap to proceed even for not logged in guests.

 Factors that affect app costs